-An engine misfire could indicate a wide range of issues with your vehicle.
-When your powertrain control module (PCM) detects an issue with the ignition coil ‘G’, it triggers the P0357 code.
-This article explains the P0357 code symptoms, its causes, and how to fix it.
+A vehicle experiencing an engine misfire may signal various underlying problems.
+When the powertrain control module (PCM) of the vehicle detects an issue with the ignition coil ‘G’, it triggers the P0357 code.
+This article explains the P0357 code meaning, symptoms, causes, and how to fix it.

 P0357 Code Definition